Junior-Devs/2020-Junior-Devs-Project/README.md

    - How to classify correctly your home waste: Paper/Glass/Plastic/Textil/Organic( for compost)/....
    - How to make compost at home

+### Tech stack
+We will be building this project with JavaScript: React on the frontend and Node.js in the backend.
+More details to come!

 ## How to contribute to this project

 Please read our [contributing guide](https://github.com/Junior-Devs/2020-Junior-Devs-Project/blob/master/CONTRIBUTING.md).